What to do if…

 What can wait

-- You do not need to draft new legal documents in the middle of the crisis; focus on confirming what already exists.
+- You do not need to create new legal documents in the middle of the conversation.
+First check what already exists and ask the team what is relevant.

 Important reassurance